 What Not To Do

 - Don’t ask for your money back.
-If the editor realizes he/she was wrong, he/she may offer a partial refund.
-But that editor spent time and effort doing his/her best for you.
+If the editor realizes they were wrong, they may offer a partial refund.
+But that editor spent time and effort doing their best for you.
 And you probably gained some benefit from it.

 If You Do Like Your Edit